influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Resources: [Backup and Restore](/enterprise_influxdb/v1.5/administration/backup-and-restore/#restore)

 ##### Examples

 ###### Restoring from an incremental backup

-The command restores an incremental backup stored in the `my-incremental-backup/` directory.
+In this example, the `restore` command restores an incremental backup stored in the `my-incremental-backup/` directory.

 ```
 $ influxd-ctl restore my-incremental-backup/